-In addition to using an anonymous online survey, we attempted to additionally reduce the scope for social desirability bias (SBS), by avoiding priming effects.
-The study was framed as a general labor market survey, with filler questions asking opinions on the employment insurance system, privileging Saudi nationals over foreigners into job vacancies, and the minimum wage level.
-In addition, no Western non-Arab was present during the intervention.19 In Section III we present results from an alternative approach to eliciting opinions regarding WWOH using a method that provides a higher degree of plausible deniability: the "list experiment."
+privileging Saudi nationals over foreigners into job vacancies, and the minimum wage level.
+In addition, no Western non-Arab was present during the intervention.19 In section 4 we present results from an alternative approach to eliciting opinions regarding WWOH using a method that provides a higher degree of plausible deniability: the "list experiment."
 The very similar findings there indicate that SBS is not likely to be an issue in our setting.

 After collecting basic demographic information, participants were presented with a series of statements.
 For each statement, we asked the respondent whether they agreed or disagreed with the statement.
 We began with three statements regarding the labor market in general.
-These statements were as follows:
+These statements were:

-- In my opinion, Saudi nationals should receive privileged access to job vacancies before expatriate workers. - In my opinion, the current unemployment insurance system (Haafez) is good for the economy. - In my opinion, the minimum wage for Saudis (SAR 3,000) should be kept at its current level.
+- In my opinion, Saudi nationals should receive privileged access to job vacancies before expatriate workers. - In my opinion, the current unemployment insurance system (Haafez) is good for the economy. - In my opinion, the minimum wage for Saudis (SAR 3000) should be kept at its current level.